Saffet Pasha: Biography

 He was born in Constantinople as the son of Mehmed Hulusi Ağa who was from Sürmene.
-He was Turkish origin.
+He was of Turkish origin.

 He was a reformer of education during the Tanzimat period of the Ottoman Empire, as he was one of the co-founders of the prestigious Galatasaray High School.
 Saffet Pasha also represented the Ottoman Government at the 1876 Constantinople Conference.